monkeywoora/monkeywoora.github.io/_pages/translations.md

 **Past and Present Progress:** I am now working to translate [*AOD-Net: All-in-One Dehazing Network*](https://ieeexplore.ieee.org/document/8237773/) (ICCV 2017), if you have the same interest, please feel free to email me.

-**Future Plan:** I am working on the those papers, no matter which field they are from:
+**Future Plan:** I am working on the those papers, no matter which field they are from

 1. Connectedness of Random Walk Segmentation.
 Ming-Ming Cheng, Guo-Xin Zhang.
 IEEE TPAMI, 2011.
 33(1): p.
 200 -202.